Modeling CO Line Profiles in Shocks of W28 and IC44: Result of Line Profile Fits

 For the high-J CO(16-15) observation of W28-BML4 (Figure \ref{fig:w28profile}), the linewidth limits shock velocity to V$_{\rm{Shock}} \sim$ 50 km s$^{-1}$.
 A key constraint is the ratio $\langle \text{C}_{\rm II} \rangle/\langle \text{O}_{\rm I} \rangle\sim 5$.
 Both the n(H$_{2}) \sim 10^4$ and $\num{5e3}$ cm$^{-3}$ models match the line-width, but from Table \ref{tab:shockmodels}, the latter produces a $\langle \text{C}_{\rm II} \rangle/\langle \text{O}_{\rm I} \rangle$ ratio 10 times larger than observation.
 It is more likely that the emission originates from shock into denser gas at $10^4$ cm$^{-3}$.

-We found that the same model can reproduces CO(2-1) observation from \cite{reach_shocked_2005} in the BML4 region.
-The emission, though, appears to be reversed in direction inferred from its central velocity.
+We found that the same model can reproduce CO(2-1) observation from \cite{reach_shocked_2005} in the BML4 region.
+The emission, though, appears to be reversed in the direction inferred from its central velocity.
 The absorption feature at +5 km s$^{-1}$ (FWHM = 1.2 km s$^{-1}$) infers the velocity of un-shocked, cold, ambient gas.